mcgooz/SousChef/README.md

 <details>
     <summary><strong>HTML</strong></summary>
 The project has a layout.html file, which references the necessary scripts and CSS, to set up the overall structure for all other templates.
 From there, I have structured the different pages according to their function, ensuring that the design is consistent and works across different screen sizes.
-This includes the use of several Bootstrap features, such as modals and cards etc. I have also made use of comments to allow for easier reading through the sections on the page (for the developers).
+This includes the use of several Bootstrap features, such as modals and cards etc. I have also made use of comments to allow for easier reading through the sections on the page (for developers).
 </details>

 <details>